jerry0317/JYMoleculeTool-Swift/README.md

   - If you want to save the results, please enter/drag the folder where you want to save the results in.
   - If you don't want to save the results, just leave it empty.
 - Bond length tolerance level in angstrom (Optional)
-  - You'll be prompted to enter a desired value if you want to customize the tolerance level used in bond length filters.
+  - You'll be prompted to enter a desired value if you want to customize the tolerance level used in bond length filters and co-planarity filters.
 If the distance between two atoms lies in the bond length range extended by the tolerance level, the program will form a bond between these two atoms.
 The formula for the range is `(bondLengthRange.min - tolLevel, bondLengthRange.max + tolLevel)`.
   - The default value is 0.01.
   - For experimentally determined data, the tolerance level is suggested to be larger to match the uncertainties persented in the data set.
   - *\*Note: In version 0.1.2 or before, the tolerance level meant if the distance between two atoms is in the bond length typical value plus or minus the tolerance level, the program will form a bond between these two atoms.
 The formula for the range was* `(typBondLength - tolLevel, typBondLength + tolLevel)`. *The default value in these versions was 0.1.*